Applications open

 Benefit

-The number of scholarships is indicative only and will vary depending on funding available in each year.
+The scholarship benefit and number of scholarships awarded may vary and will be determined by the funding available each year.

 Selection

-Selection is based on the assessment of information provided in the application and in accordance with the number of scholarships and funding available in each academic year.
-Applications are assessed and ranked against different areas of educational disadvantage, with financial disadvantage being a primary criteria.
-Scholarship offers are made to applicants who best meet this criteria.
+Selection is based on the assessment of information provided in the application, and in accordance with the number of scholarships and funding available in each academic year.
+Applications are assessed and ranked primarily on the assessment of financial need, with other areas of educational challenge considered if required.

 Both successful and unsuccessful applicants will be notified of the outcome of their application.
 Successful notices will include a formal offer of the scholarship and instructions on how to accept the scholarship.